SinAxCosB/Self-Prompt-Tuning/README.md

       - [Stanford Cars](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)

     - Visual Task Adaptation Benchmark (VTAB-1K).
 Downloading these data sets is troublesome.
 It is recommended to refer to existing repo, such as VPT.
-We will release the splited training set, validation set and test set later to facilitate experimentation by others in the community.

     - The file folder `./Dataset` implements image reading and preprocessing for FGVC and VTAB-1K.